safaris since 1995

 Landscapes are rugged, the wildlife is excellent and Chad is home to the Big 5.
 100+ lions in Zakouma National Park along with rhinoceros (recently re-introduced), antelope, giraffe, leopard, cheetah, hyena, buffalo and 400+ bird species who are attracted to the extensive marshlands and pans during the dry season.

 - Zakouma National Park is under the management of African Parks since 2010.
-Zakouma lies between the rainforest and the Sahara Desert, and is now a safe-haven for wildlife
+Zakouma lies between the rainforest and the Sahara Desert, and is now a safe-haven for wildlife (Zakouma is in the Nat Geographic’s list of top places to visit in 2020!)

 - Ennedi Natural and Cultural Reserve came under management of African Parks in early 2018.
 UNESCO declared the unique natural formations and 7000 year rock art of the Ennedi Massif as a World Heritage Site